ravachol/kew/website/site_src/donate.md

 You can send an email to kew-player AT proton DOT me.

-#### How do I know you will put my donation to good use?

-This is a very important project to me.
-I started working as a software developer in 1996, and this is my Magnum Opus and gift to the world that I’m doing as a hobby.
-It's my first app written in C, that's why it's so bad!!!
-A lot of people contribute to this project too, about ~20 people the last two big releases.
-We have been adding a ton of stuff to kew and making it better and safer to use.

 #### Is kew vibe coded?

 No, I have never tried Co-pilot or Claude Opus or Codex or whatever.
 I have used AI tools, and asked a lot of questions, but very carefully, not vibe coded, and I don’t pay them money.
 There are 15 commits co-authored by Claude (out of thousands) and they are made by two people who aren’t me.
 This project started in 2022 as well, when times were different.